koskinev/turboselect/readme.md

 | 100 000 000  | 5 000 000  | 1664.166   | 833.201  | 1.997 |
 | 100 000 000  | 50 000 000 | 1315.275   | 720.552  | 1.825 |

+The comparison was run on a Ryzen 5800H with pseudorandom `u32`s used as input.
 Throughput is calculated as millions of elements per second, i.e `data.len() * runs / seconds`.
-See [this table](bench_results.md) for full results.

-This comparison was run on a Ryzen 5800H with pseudorandom `u32`s used as input.
 Similar tests were run with sawtooth, sorted and reverse sorted inputs, as well as pseudorandom `u32`s with many duplicates, and pseudorandom booleans.
 Turboselect outperformed Quickselect in all cases where the input had at least 100 000 elements.
 Turboselect may be slower than Quickselect for smaller presorted, reversed and sawtooth inputs.

+See [this table](bench_results.md) for full results.

 You can run the benchmarks with `cargo test -r turboselect_perf -- --nocapture --ignored`.